Md-Mehedi/smart-json-utils/VERIFICATION-SUMMARY.md

 ## 🎉 **CONCLUSION**

-**The JSON Checker successfully handles 5-level deep nested array sorting with 100% test coverage and real-world applicability.**
+**The Smart JSON Utils successfully handles 5-level deep nested array sorting with 100% test coverage and real-world applicability.**

 All verification tests demonstrate that the application can:
 - ✅ Sort complex nested structures reliably